 Dr. Dunn obtained his B.S. degree in Biology and Chemical Engineering from the California Institute of Technology and his M.D. and Ph.D. degrees from Harvard and Massachusetts Institute of Technology.
 He trained in General Surgery at the UCLA School of Medicine and in Pediatric Surgery at the Riley Hospital for Children in Indianapolis.
 He was the Professor and Chief of Pediatric Surgery at UCLA, with a joint appointment in the Department of Bioengineering until 2016.
-Dr. Dunn is the Susan B. Ford Surgeon-in-Chief at the Lucile Packard Children's Hospital, the John A. and Cynthia Fry Gunn Director of Pediatric Surgery, and Professor of Surgery and Bioengineering at the Stanford School of Medicine.
+Dr. Dunn served as the Susan B. Ford Surgeon-in-Chief at the Lucile Packard Children's Hospital from 2016 to 2022.
+He is the John A. and Cynthia Fry Gunn Director of Pediatric Surgery, and Professor of Surgery and Bioengineering at the Stanford School of Medicine.

 - Pediatric Surgery

 - Intestinal Motility Disorders

 Chief of Pediatric Surgery, Department of Surgery, Stanford (2016 - Present)

 Surgeon-in-Chief, Lucile Packard Children's Hospital (2016 - 2022)

 Member, Child Health Research Institute Executive Committee (2016 - 2022)